So Native Advertising is the buzzword of the moment, but how can it make you money?

 OK I digress.
 Back to native arbitrage.
 It’s following a proven business model.
 Good.
 Native advertising is the fastest growing form of advertising at the moment and is predicted to be so for a few years.
 Good.
 It’s a relatively uncrowded scene.
 Good.
 It’s not that hard to do when you break it down.
 Really?

 Yes.
 Basically what we as marketers have been doing for years when developing websites to gain traffic is write big long keyword heavy search engine friendly articles with plenty of pictures that are easy on the eye.
-That seemed to tick google’s boxes, so we got traffic via paid means and organically and then we set about monetizing those sites, some people to lots of success (whollywoodbikini40inners), others to not much or no success never to be heard from again (day jobs).
+That seemed to tick google’s boxes, so we got traffic via paid means and organically and then we set about monetizing those sites, some people to lots of success (winners), others to not much or no success never to be heard from again (day jobs).
 There was an arbitrage formula for becoming a winner that day jobs just didn’t get.
 The winners would probably then sell their site on flippa and take their money into a new bigger venture based on what they had learned or just spin up several more cash cows outsourcing the majority of the process using what they had learned and their new riches.

 That’s all very well and when done the way that people like Ryan Deiss are preaching these days, it still works very well.
 Acquire visitors, follow a proven method to turn them into customers.
 Earn more money from the click than it cost you.
 Arbitrage.